Pholcus phalangioides: Description

 Pholcus phalangioides are sexually dimorphic, where females are slightly larger than the males of the species.
 The body length of this species varies between males and females.
 Males tend to be around 6 to 10 mm in length with the average male being around 6 mm.
 The average female ranges from 7 to 8 mm in length.
-As indicated by their common name, "daddy long-legs", these spiders boast eight very long and thin legs which are covered in thin, grey bristles.
+As indicated by their common name, "daddy long-legs" (in North America), these spiders boast eight very long and thin legs which are covered in thin, grey bristles.
 On average, their legs are roughly 5 to 6 times as long as the spider's body.
 The average length of an adult female's legs is roughly 50 mm.

 The bodies of P. phalangioides, as with all spiders, can be divided into two parts: the prosoma and the opisthosoma.
 The prosoma is commonly known as the cephalothorax, and the opisthosoma is commonly known as the abdomen.
-The opisthosoma is considered the posterior part of the body which contains most of the spider's internal organs.
-The round, peanut-like shape of the spider's cephalothorax has earned the species the nickname "skull spider".
+Most of the prosoma is occupied by the brain.
+The opisthosoma is considered the posterior part of the body which contains most of the spider's internal organs including the heart, respiratory system, mid-gland, reproductive system, genital tract and silk glands.
 The translucent bodies of P. phalangioides tend to be a grey-pale brown color with a dark spot on the back of the prosoma and some dark, blurred spots on the dorsal side of the opisthosoma.

 Although some other members of the family Pholcidae have six eyes, Pholcus phalangioides is an eight-eyed spider.
 The eyes are arranged such that there is a pair of smaller, dark eyes at the front of the prosoma followed by three parallel rows of pairs of larger eyes.

 Similar to other species of spider, a hard exoskeleton coats the bodies of P. phalangioides.
 Depending on the age of the spider, this exoskeleton must be shed at differing intervals; younger spiders tend to molt much more often.
 During molting, the spider will produce certain enzymes that release the rest of its body from the underlying tissue of its exoskeleton.
 The spider is then able to escape the exoskeleton.
 The remnant outer skin or exoskeleton is known as the exuviae.

-It takes about one year for these spiders to mature after they are born, and their life span is up to two years post-maturity.
+It takes about one year for these spiders to mature after they are born, and their life span is up to two years or more post-maturity.